 As far back as I can remember, it has always given me pain, especially when eating tomatoes, oranges, pineapples and other foods that contain citric acid.
 I only experience the burning sensation on the sides, top, and tips of my tongue, though.
 I love these foods but have sometimes used the pain as an excuse not to eat them.
 Most of the time, though, I suffer through it.
 Once in a while, the pain is so excruciating that I have to yell, which makes my family and friends look at me funny.

-Or maybe I need a drink.
+I may have scraped my tongue too hard because it hurts right Or maybe I need a drink.
 Or maybe just thinking about it is causing me to have sympathy pain.
 Anyway, I just wanted to let you know how much I enjoyed your site.
 It has been very helpful and informative.
 I will start a food diary to get a better idea of what foods bother my tongue.
 It makes complete sense that it could be a B12 deficiency for me in particular, because I lose my temper easily and am a very nervous person.
 And I mean, even if I hear someone walking behind me and see their shadow, if they say boo I jump a mile.
 I also get depressed but have not gotten diagnosed because I heard it was a big pain.
-My grandmother has schizo-affective disorder and I’m theorizing that B12 could help her too?
-I didn’t know that there was a good reason for my nervousness, stress, and temper, but it sounds like this deficiency is at least part of the problem.
+My grandmother has schizo-affective disorder and I'm theorizing that B12 could help her too?
+I didn't know that there was a good reason for my nervousness, stress, and temper, but it sounds like this deficiency is at least part of the problem.
 Thank you very much for your insight and sharing your experience and others.
 I hope that you and your family are doing fine and I look forward to hearing from you, if possible.
 I am now going to look for further information, now that I have wet my palette.
 Hee, hee.
 A pun.
 Thank you for listening.